raviteja-nyros/AngularJS-2Cartlist/readme.md

-#ng2-ecommerce
+#ecommerce

-An e-commerce portal with Product Listing Page, Product Detail Page etc developed using angular2.
+An e-commerce portal with Product Listing Page developed using angular2.

 ##How to Run this application??